-Launching a new business and need a website?
+Maybe you’re launching a new business and need a website?
 Or perhaps you’re looking to take your existing business online.

 Whatever situation you find yourself in, getting your first business website can feel confusing.

 What features will you need?
 What about a domain name and web hosting?
-And of course the most important question of all for any business: how much does it cost to build a website?
+And, of course, the most important question of all for any business: how much does it cost to build a website?

 Let’s get started.